Currencies of the World: How Well Do You Know Your Money?

 Let’s start with the essentials.
 Currency is a term that refers to different types of money used in various countries.
 Currencies of the world can vary from country to country, so different money is used in China and Switzerland.
 The value of currency also varies; one unit of money in El Salvador won’t always be equal to one in India, for example.

-Banknotes and coins are produced in a mint, using a secure procedure to reduce the possibility of theft or counterfeiting.
+Banknotes and coins are produced in a mint using a secure procedure to reduce the possibility of theft or counterfeiting.
 Each country has its own treasury to produce its money, using its own images, symbols, and other conventions.

-Currencies of the world also have unique codes established by the International Organization for Standardization (ISO) for easy abbreviation.
+The world’s currencies also have unique codes established by the International Organization for Standardization (ISO) for easy abbreviation.

 How are currencies traded and transferred?